10 Fun Food Events Around DC This Week - Washingtonian

-To celebrate the start of NFL season, Capitol Hill sandwich shop Fight Club (633 Pennsylvania Ave., SE) is releasing a menu of football food and drink specials on Thursday, September 8.
-While watching the NFL games on flat screens, you can feast on porch-cheek nachos, loaded fries, smoked wings, and more.
+To celebrate the start of NFL season, Capitol Hill sandwich shop Fight Club (633 Pennsylvania Ave., SE) is releasing a menu of football food and drink specials on Saturday, September 10.
+While watching NFL and college games on flat screens, you can feast on porch-cheek nachos, loaded fries, smoked wings, and more.
 Slam a few jello shots for $4 or share a bucket of Hamm’s Lager for $22.
+The menu is available Saturday through Monday.

 Commemorate Hispanic Heritage Month with an ice cream tasting at Ice Cream Jubilee (multiple DC and Virginia locations).
 Starting Saturday, September 10, theice cream shops will showcase Latin American-inspired flavors such as strawberry-tres-leches, toasted horchata, Mexican hot chocolate, mango/habanero, and pineapple-mojito sorbet.
 Walk in, or place an online order here.